Rahulboro/password-generator-app/readme.md

 ## Features

-- Generates random passwords with length and character sets.
+- Generates random passwords with length and character .
 - Responsive design, ensuring usability on various screen sizes.
 - Simple and intuitive user interface.
--
+- You can copy the password

 ## Usage